Skip to main content

 OpenType Std (Standard)

 This is the most “basic” of OpenType formats.
 Fonts in the OpenType Std category contain an extended Latin character set, which supports 21 languages.
 (Afrikaans, Basque, Breton, Catalan, Danish, Dutch, English, Finnish, French, Gaelic (Irish, Scots), German, Icelandic, Indonesian, Irish, Italian, Norwegian, Portuguese, Saami (Southern), Spanish, Swahili, Swedish).
 In some cases, additional non-Latin languages and typographical character variants may be included in these fonts.
+Please note that while most OpenType STD fonts will support these languages, coverage may vary.
+It's best to double check that the language you intend to use is supported, regardless of format designation.

 OpenType Pro